0111001101111010/hexo/source/_posts/living-with-glass.md

 Media - with 12 gigs it has ample storage for videos,music and pictures However doing any of the first activities will kill the batteries and attribute to a pour experience.

+View screen - the view screen takes up no more thanapproximately  20% of your vision space of your right eye.
+If you position it correctly, i'm wagering you will forget you're even wearing it.
+I can conjecture your height plays a major factor, as a taller person (6'2) my height is slightly above the average.
+Therefore speaking to people or any activity usually is on the bottom peripheral of my vision.